Table of Contents

 These type 1 allergies range from light skin reactions to anaphylactic shock and are better not underestimated.
 In rare cases, type 3 allergy with interstitial nephritis, Stevens-Johnson syndrome, and hemolytic anemia occurs.
 A rare, but complicated side effect is the Nicolau syndrome.
 This, in case of accidental arterial application, causes necrosis and gangrene of fingers and toes to occur.

-In case of the antibiotic therapy against spirochetes, such as Treponema pallidum or Leptospira interrogans, the risk of a Jarisch-Herxheimer reaction during the decomposition of a large amount of bacteria exists.
+In case of the antibiotic therapy against spirochetes, such as Treponema pallidum or Leptospira interrogans, the risk of a Jarisch-Herxheimer reaction during the decomposition of a large number of bacteria exists.
 Here, sudden fever, headache and limb pain as well as worsening of the underlying disease pathology is caused by endotoxins being released.
 The therapy consists of a containment of the host immune system by cortisone.

 β-lactamase sensitive penicillins